What Is Glaucoma?

-The optic nerve, which is responsible for sending signals from the retina to the brain, is no longer able to function properly in glaucoma, causing vision loss.
+The optic nerve, which is responsible for sending signals from the back of the eye or retina to the brain, is no longer able to function properly in glaucoma, causing vision loss.
 Vision loss caused by optic nerve damage is not treatable.
-However, if glaucoma is caught early, doctors are able to slow down optic nerve damage and vision loss.
+However, if glaucoma is caught early, doctors can slow down and even stop optic nerve damage and vision loss.

 Because glaucoma is uncovered during a comprehensive eye exam, attending regular exams is key to preventing vision loss from glaucoma.
+Vision loss in glaucoma starts in the periphery and moves over time towards central vision.
 Glaucoma has little to no symptoms until vision loss occurs, so it is important to attend regular eye exams.

 While the most common form of glaucoma does not show symptoms other than vision loss, a rare type, called acute angle-closure glaucoma, does have symptoms.
 Acute angle-closure glaucoma is serious and is considered a medical emergency.
 If you notice any of the following symptoms, contact your ophthalmologist immediately: